haddocking/haddocking.github.io/education/molmod_online/modelling.md

 <hr>
 ## Finding homologues of known structure using SWISS-MODEL

 In the previous version of this course, we used multiple tools to search for sequence homologues, compare them and build a homology model.
-This year, to make this course accessible from remote locations, we will be using an online tool [SWISS-MODEL](https://swissmodel.expasy.org/){:target="_blank"}, which can conveniently perform above mentioned tasks and visualize both templates and created models.
+This year, to make this course accessible from remote locations, we will be using an online tool [SWISS-MODEL](https://swissmodel.expasy.org/){:target="_blank"}, which can conveniently perform the above mentioned tasks and visualize both templates and created models.

 The _template_ is the structurally-resolved homolog that serves as a basis for the modeling.
 The _query_, on the other hand, is the sequence being modelled.
 This standard nomenclature is used by